DynamicaLab/Dynamicalab/docs/source/contributing.rst

+Install Sphinx version 1.7.9.
 Compile the documentation by doing:

 .. code-block:: bash